siquick/doric-finetune/README.md

-# Doric Doric (Dataset + Finetune)
+# Finetuning an LLM to answer naturally in Doric

-End-to-end workflow for fine-tuning an open-source LLM to answer naturally in Doric Scots.
+End-to-end workflow for fine-tuning an open-source LLM to answer naturally in Doric.
 The dataset generation scripts live alongside the `finetune_notebook/`, which is the primary destination once new data is ready.
 Treat the dataset tooling as one stage in the larger “collect → transform → fine-tune” journey.

 ## Repository Layout